alec-horwitz/AstrologyBrawl-Front/README.md

 Instuctions:

+First make sure the backend is running properly.
+The backend can be fond at this repo: https://github.com/alec-horwitz/AstrologyBrawl-Back

-Fork this repository and clone it to your computer.
+Then Fork this repository and clone it to your computer.

 Open up a terminal window and do the following: